andreafspeziale/lisk-ansible/README.md

 # lisk-ansible
-This repository uses Vagrant + Ansible to create a Lisk node environment without pain.
+This repository uses Vagrant + Ansible to create a Lisk node environment without pain.<br>
 It will also install the Node and starts it.

 # Pre-req